Piano Sonata in F major (Sibelius)

-The Sonata in F major, Op.
-12, is a piano sonata in three movements by Jean Sibelius, completed in 1893.
+The Piano Sonata in F major, Op.
+12, is a three-movement composition for piano written in 1893 by the Finnish composer Jean Sibelius.
+The piece received its premiere in Helsinki on 17 April 1895; Oskar Merikanto was the soloist.

-It was first performed by Oskar Merikanto in Helsinki on 17 April 1895.
 Ilmari Hannikainen, a prominent Finnish composer, said "the F major Piano sonata... a splendid work.
 Fresh, refreshing and full of life. … I have sometimes heard people mention the orchestral tone of the sonata (the left-hand tremolos) … In my opinion the sonata shows Sibelian piano style at its most genuine.
 There is no question of there being any tremolos in it.
-Everything that looks like that is really to be played in quavers or semi-quavers, in the manner of, say, Beethoven's piano sonatas. … When it is well and carefully rehearsed - and performed - the F major sonata is truly a virtuoso piece."
+Everything that looks like that is really to be played in quavers or semi-quavers, in the manner of, say, Beethoven's piano sonatas. … When it is well and carefully rehearsed - and performed - the F major sonata is truly a virtuoso piece".